AmmarYasserAllaithy/dompico/README.md

-# Arkit.js
+# arkit.js

-Arkit is a lightweight javascript library contains all the frequently used code snippets and hooks with smaller, meaningful names and powerful usage.
+A lightweight javascript library contains all the frequently used code snippets and hooks with smaller, meaningful names and powerful usage.

-## Usage
+## Too easy to use

 ### Logging